-2.4.10 Welfare
+3.4.11 Welfare

 Suitable welfare facilities must be identified and available for the duration of the work activity.
 Arrangements should be recorded and communicated to all parties.
 These facilities are to include, as a minimum, clean drinking water, hand-washing facilities and sanitary conveniences.
+Clean welfare facilities located on the work site should be favoured for longer duration works.